 Get the recipe for Grandma’s Rosemary Dinner Rolls.

 “My grandmother made luscious fruit pies and cobblers using blackberries from her garden.
-I decided to follow her lead and create a blackberry cake that’s always lovely with a summer meal.” —Lisa M. Varner, El Paso, Texas
+I decided to follow her lead and create a blackberry cake that’s always lovely with a meal.” —Lisa M. Varner, El Paso, Texas

 Get the recipe for Blackberry-Orange Cake.

 Next, check out these mouthwatering Mini-Eggs dessert recipes.